MaryAngelique/todo-list/README.md

 #### - Add a task to the list by inputing the task in the text area

-#### - Delete or remove a task by clickin on it -- strikes through a task if removed
+#### - To complete a task, click on the task -- strikes through a task if completed

-#### - The removed or deleted task can be put back as a task by clicking on the removed task
+#### - Remove a task by right clicking a task -- the task with disappear from the list

 ### Features